shaneopatrick/beat_the_all_blacks/checklist.md

 > _11. List the assumptions you (or others) have made so far._

 * Assuming there are indeed some insights in the data
-* The statistics provided are deep enough to gleam some insights
+* The statistics provided are deep enough to glean some insights
 * The fact that wins and loses are measurable via rugby statistics